polubilla/cob2ex/documentation/technical-analysis.md

 * * Process : Convert the AST of the target language into valid *target language code*
 * * Output  : Code in the target language

+>We start from code, in the original language, and arrive to code, in the target language.
+To perform the transformation, however, we will not work directly on code.
+Instead, we will work on a representation of the code that would make this operation easier and more maintainable.
+This representation is the abstract syntax tree (AST).
+So our transpiler will have these stages:
+Parsing stage: we will adopt a parser to obtain an AST from the code of the original language
+Transformation stage: we will transform in one or more steps the AST of the original language into the corresponding AST of the target language
+Generation stage: once we have the AST of the target language we generate the corresponding code out of it
 _Ref_ [How to write a transpiler - F.Tomassetti](https://tomassetti.me/how-to-write-a-transpiler/)